juanma386/php-libraries/README.md

-# php-libraries
+# php-libraries is open library colection to work
-The list libraries
+The list libraries is minding to solve problems